sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

     Click **Add New Page**, call the new page `Workflow Status`, and click **OK**.

 2. Change the title component text ( **Content** property ) to `Workflow Status`.
+(Select the title component and go to the **Properties** tab on the right.)

 3. Remove the text component.

-4. Drag a container to the page.
+4. Drag a container component to the page.

-    The add a container inside the first container, and in the new container add a button, and 2 text components.
+    Add another container inside the first container, and in the new container add a button, and 2 text components.
+It might be easier to drag the components to the **Tree** view.

     It should look like this:

     ![Page components](page-components.png)

-5. Click the outside container, go to the **Style** tab, scroll to the bottom, and select the style we created in the previous tutorial, **Layout Form Container**.
+5. Click the outside container, go to the **Style** tab, scroll to the bottom, and select the style we created in a previous tutorial, **Layout Form Container**.

     ![Container style](page-container-style.png)

     >This is the style we created for forms when we created the list of sales order fields on the **Create Sales Order** page.
+Now we can reuse it 😀.

 6. Select the inside container, and in the **Layout** tab, make the following changes: